Yvonne202202/MSc-Advanced-Project-Blog/README.md

 I think I could use installation art to explain the relationship between life and death from a philosophical point of view.

+In my work, I would like to show life and death as a never-ending cycle.
+"Life" is the beginning of the cycle, while "death" signifies its conclusion.
+However, with every ending comes a new beginning, and the chain of life continues.

 ### Physical Experiments and Attempts
 <div align=center>